ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_80_upgrade.md

    2. View the host details on the IBM Cloud classic portal.
    3. Click the **Firmware** tab and review the available firmware updates.

-   For 10GB NICs, the NIC firmware must be at version 9.50 or later.
+   For 10 GB NICs, the NIC firmware must be at version 9.50 or later.
    {: important}

    4. To apply the firmware updates, click **Actions > Update Firmware**.